TanStack/router/docs/framework/react/decisions-on-dx.md

 As such, this is a critical part of the route configuration and a point of failure if not done correctly.

 But this is only one part of setting up a basic application.
-Tanstack Router requires the all the routes (including the root route) to be stitched into a **_route-tree_** so that it may be passed into the `createRouter` function before declaring the `Router` instance on the module for type inference.
+Tanstack Router requires all the routes (including the root route) to be stitched into a **_route-tree_** so that it may be passed into the `createRouter` function before declaring the `Router` instance on the module for type inference.
 This is another critical part of the route configuration and a point of failure if not done correctly.

 > 🤯 If this route-tree were in its own file for an application with ~40-50 routes, it can easily grow up to 700+ lines.